dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 After a thorough investigation of ingress controller and its implementations and usage of certificates to make the traffic secure, there are some observations and results marked.
 The <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#3-results"><code>Results</code></a> chapter consists of the answers to the research questions mentioned above.
 Below are the list of links to the respective chapters consisting of results for the same in a detailed manner :

-<a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#a-nginx-based-ingress-controller-vs-haproxy-based-ingress-controller-vs-traefik">* Research Question 3.1: Basic properties of underlying implementations</a>
+<a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#this-consists-of-the-results-to-research-question--basic-properties-of-underlying-implementations-with-the-following-sub-questions">* Research Question 3.1: Basic properties of underlying implementations</a>

-<a href="https://github.com/dikshita-git/Research-Project/blob/main/K3s/Chapters/Results/3.2_Authentication_and_authorization_of_applications%20_running_in_the_cluster.md">* Research Question 3.2: Automatic certificates and ingress authentication</a>
+<a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#this-consists-of-the-results-to-research-question--security-in-kubernetes-with-the-following-sub-questions">* Research Question 3.2: Security in kubernetes</a>